 Almost 2100 companies with German holdings are registered with the Mexican Secretariat of Economy.
 Around a third of these firms have their own production plants in the country.
 German companies have created 300,000 jobs in Mexico.
 The German model of dual vocational training is of great interest to Mexican firms.
 Germany is helping Mexico set up its own system in this field.
 Mexico is an important partner for Germany when it comes to protecting global public goods.
 Germany and Mexico are thus using Federal Government funding to protect the climate, biodiversity and the environment.

 Mexico is a priority country for German cultural relations and education policy and all of Germany’s major cultural organisations are active there.
 The Goethe-Institut plays a prominent role in cultural cooperation.

 There are five German international schools in Mexico, which are attended by some 7000 students.
-Furthermore, seven other schools across the country are partners of the Goethe-Institut for the Schools: Partners for the Future initiative.
+Furthermore, other schools across the country are partners of the Goethe-Institut for the Schools: Partners for the Future initiative.
 There is great demand for German as a foreign language, with some 86,000 people currently learning German in Mexico.